deltachat/deltachat-pages/en/help.md

-- On **Windows**, go to **Control Panel / Network and Internet** and make sure, **Private Network** is selected as "Network profile type"
+- On **Windows**, go to **Control Panel / Network and Internet** and make sure, **Private Network** is selected as "Network profile type" (after transfer, you can change back to the original value)

 - Your system might have a "personal firewall", which is known to cause problems (especially on Windows).